 At the conclusion of the day of rest, we come first to meet You.
 Incline Your ear from above, You who dwells amongst praise, To hear the song and the prayer.

 Selichot, prayers for forgiveness, are ancient prayers already mentioned in the Mishnah.
 They originated as prayers for fast days.
 The Mishnah describes public fast days and the order of prayer for such occasions as featuring a series of exhortations that end with the words “He will answer us,” recalling the times in Jewish history when God answered those who called upon Him.
-The Tanna deve Eliyahu Zuta, a midrashic work that dates at the latest to the ninth century, mentions a special service for forgiveness instituted by King David when he realized that the Temple would be destroyed.
+The Tanna debei Eliyahu Zuta, a midrashic work that dates at the latest to the ninth century, mentions a special service for forgiveness instituted by King David when he realized that the Temple would be destroyed.

 The Lord!
 The Lord!
-A God compassionate and gracious, slow to anger, rich in steadfast kindness, extending kindness to the thousandth generation, forgiving iniquity, transgression, and sin; yet He does not remit all punishment…" (Exodus 34:6‑7).
+A God compassionate and gracious, slow to anger, rich in steadfast kindness, extending kindness to the thousandth generation, forgiving iniquity, transgression, and sin; yet He does not remit all punishment… (Exodus 34:6‑7)

-The name “Lord” [the Hebrew letters YHWH which constitute God’s name] was consistently understood by the Rabbis as referring to the appearance of God in His attribute of mercy, Therefore, its repetition in this passage indicated that God was merciful at all times.
+The name “Lord” [the Hebrew letters YHWH which constitute God’s name] was consistently understood by the rabbis as referring to the appearance of God in His attribute of mercy.
+Therefore, its repetition in this passage indicated that God was merciful at all times.
 As the Talmud put it: